Massive Uncoordinated Multiple Access for Beyond 5G: iot DI

-Here, we propose an algorithm for \ac{iot} device identification when the probability of activity $P_{\rm{a}}$ is known at the \ac{bs}.
-Convex relation through squared $\ell_2$-norm followed by a threshold setting mechanism is employed for \ac{iot} device identification.
+Here, we propose an algorithm for \ac{iot} DI when the probability of activity $P_{\rm{a}}$ is known at the \ac{bs}.
+Convex relation through squared $\ell_2$-norm followed by a threshold setting mechanism is employed for \ac{iot} DI.